MaddulaSaiKrishna/nodejs-assessment/node-assessment/README.md

 1. Clone the repo or download the build.
 2. Run `npm i` command
 3. Setup database settings inside `ormconfig.json` file
-4. Create a database and insert some teacher data into teacher table.
+4. Create a database with name given in step 3 if not already exist and insert some teacher data into teacher table.
 5. Run `npm start` command

+**Note:** *If no data is available in the database, 3 teachers (teacher1@gmail.com, teacher2@gmail.com, teacher3@gmail.com) and 3 students(student1@gmail.com, student2@gmail.com, student3@gmail.com) will be created as per code, to facilitate using API's.
+If this is not required, index.ts line 43-65 has to be commented out.*

 # /api/register: